Sonya Rebecchi: Storylines

 Sonya and Toadie undergo fertility tests and Rhys Lawson (Ben Barber) tells them that Toadie has a low sperm count.
 After almost giving up on the idea of having a baby, Sonya takes a standard pregnancy test before donating blood, and Rhys tells her she is pregnant.
 Troy returns to town and moves next door to Sonya and Toadie.
 He tries to gain custody of Callum and takes an intervention order out on Toadie, causing Sonya to collapse from the stress.
 When Troy refuses to let Callum leave his house, Sonya and Jade force their way in and Troy locks them inside.
 When Sonya and Jade escape, Troy falls and sustains a head injury.
 After he discharges himself from hospital, Troy goes to Callum's school and is confronted by Sonya and Toadie.
 Troy leaves, but falls unconscious at the wheel of his truck and dies.
 Toadie's cousin, Georgia (Saskia Hampele), moves in and bonds with Sonya over the baby.
 Toadie proposes to Sonya and she accepts.
 Sonya goes into labour two weeks early and due to complications, she has to be rushed to hospital, where she gives birth to Nell (Scarlett Anderson) via caesarean section.
 Sonya undergoes surgery for internal bleeding, before she is reunited with her daughter.

 Toadie's mother, Angie (Lesley Baker), arrives for Nell's naming day and instantly clashes with Sonya, who feels that Angie is criticising and undermining her parenting skills.
 Sonya asks Angie to leave when she catches her going through her bag looking for drugs.
-Angie returns for the wedding and she and Sonya make up.
+When Angie returns for the wedding, she and Sonya make up.
 After Sonya and Toadie marry, Sonya sees Mason Turner (Taylor Glockner) and Robbo Slade (Aaron Jakubenko) shortly after they tried to rob Lassiter's.
 A gas bottle explodes at the reception, destroying the marquee and knocking Sonya unconscious.
 She suffers a fractured skull and a bleed on the brain, which lead to memory loss.
 Toadie organises a surprise vow renewal ceremony and Sonya gets her memory back.
 Sonya is delighted when her estranged uncle Walter (Chris Haywood) turns up in Erinsborough.
 However, she is devastated when Walter steals money from the nursery and reveals that he is an impostor.
 Sonya struggles to cope with the deception and becomes scared of relapsing.
 Robbo returns to Erinsborough and he intimidates Sonya.
 Robbo spikes her drink; however, it is Toadie who drinks it.
 Robbo dies after being involved in a hit-and-run and Toadie becomes the primes suspect for a while, as he cannot recall his movements that night.